Hindustani verbs: Subjunctive mood conjugations

 Subjunctive mood can be put into two tenses: the present and future tense.
 The only verb that has both the present and future subjunctive conjugations is the verb honā "to be" while all the other verbs only have the future subjunctive conjugations.

 Present regular subjunctive

 The present subjunctive conjugations for the verb honā "to be" are mentioned below.
 Present subjunctive conjugations of honā "to be" act as copulas that mark present subjunctive when used with aspectual participles.

 Future regular subjunctive

 The future subjunctive forms are constructed the following way by adding the conjugational suffixes to the verb root.
 The future subjunctive conjugations for the regular verb bolnā "to speak" (the verb root is bol-) is shown below.
-Future subjunctive conjugations of honā "to be" and rêhnā "to stay" act as copulas that mark future subjunctive when used with aspectual participles.
+Future subjunctive conjugations of honā "to be" and rahnā "to stay" act as copulas that mark future subjunctive when used with aspectual participles.

 There are a couple of verbs with irregular future subjunctive forms, they are mentioned below.
 Every monosyllabic verb root such as in pīnā "to drink", jīnā "to live" and sīnā "to sew" etc. change their long vowel ī to short vowel i when conjugated into future subjunctive.